-According to a Gallup poll, approximately 14% of Americans state that they use CBD products.Of that population, about 11% say they use it for sleep, 20% for anxiety, and a whopping 40% for managing various types of pain.While results of a Gallup poll is all user-reported, meaning, it's all anecdotal evidence, it gives us a peek inside what people are using CBD oil for and how it's benefiting them.
+According to a Gallup poll, approximately 14% of Americans stated that they use CBD products.Of that population, about 11% say they use it for sleep, 20% for anxiety, and a whopping 40% for managing various types of pain.While data for Gallup polls is all user-reported, meaning it's anecdotal evidence, it gives us a peek inside what people are using CBD oil for and how it's benefiting them.

-With CBD oil and other CBD products at an all-time high with popularity surging across the country, estimates about its popularity are only growing.
-Therefore, this poses a ton of questions that are still largely unanswered when it comes to cannabidiol and how well it can work for a variety of issues.
+With the popularity of CBD oil and other CBD products at an all-time high, estimates about its surging use are only growing.There are still a ton of unanswered questions about cannabidiol and how well it can work for a variety of issues.

-Despite the conflicting instructions, we want to clear this misinformation once and for all.
+Despite the conflicting instructions, we want to clear the confusion about whether or not to take CBD on an empty stomach once and for all.

 Taking CBD oil after eating optimizes your chances of it having the highest bioavailability.
 With food in your stomach already digesting, the CBD oil that is swallowed has a greater chance to be absorbed by the liver without losing too much of its efficacy seeing that MOST of its effects were already absorbed sublingually.

-Under the tongue, also known as sublingual dosing, is the best way to take your CBD oil.This increases the bioavailability of that product to its full potential, so you don't have to worry if you're wasting product and getting the most out of it.
+Under the tongue, also known as sublingual dosing, is the best way to take your CBD oil.This increases the bioavailability of that product to its full potential, so you don't have to worry that you're wasting product or not getting the most out of it.Even though it doesn’t go through your digestive system, you still shouldn’t take CBD on an empty stomach when dosing sublingually.
 Retain almost all the potency that CBD oil has to offer by eating foods rich in fatty acids, then sublingual dosing before you swallow.

 Non-psychoactive CBD oil is an excellent way to get the benefits of cannabinoids without the high from THC.
-Stick with a trustworthy brand, such as Envy CBD, that has standard lab reports to demonstrate that each of batch of CBD oil is THC-free as well as free of heavy metals, pesticides, and other pollutants.
+Stick with a trustworthy brand, such as Envy CBD, that has standard lab reports to demonstrate that each batch of CBD oil is THC-free as well as free of heavy metals, pesticides, and other pollutants.

-Happy dosing and good luck in finding the ultimate experience of relief, with CBD.
+Happy dosing and good luck in finding the ultimate experience of relief with CBD.